01-frontend/01-javascript/2. Fundamentals/Type Coercion.md

 # Type coercion

-Type coercion is the process of `converting one type of value into another`.
-There are 3 types of conversion in JavaScript
+Type Coercion refers to the process of automatic or implicit `conversion of values from one data type to another`

-- to string
-- to boolean
-- to number

 ```
-  1 == '1'; // true
-  1 === '1' // false
+  const value1 = "5";
+  const value2 = 9;
+  let sum = value1 + value2;

+  console.log(sum); // "59"
 ```